delbaoliveira/30day-frontend-challenge/README.md

 ## Getting Started

-Clone this repository on your local machine.
+1. Clone this repository on your local machine.

-First, run the development server:
+2. Run the development server:

 ```bash
 npm run dev